 There are two general methods of entering a tempo.
-By tapping out the rhythm using the ‘Count’ (A) button or by manually entering a tempo value (B).
+By tapping out the rhythm using the ‘Count’ (A) button or by manually entering a tempo value (B/C).

 Tapping out the Tempo

 Then listen to the music and click the count button once per measure (or beat).
-After the first click, the button name will change from ‘Count’ to ‘Again’ to indicate that the program is waiting for you to click again.
-Watch the value in the tempo display (B).
+After the first click, the button name will change from ‘Click…’ to ‘Again’ to indicate that the program is waiting for you to click again.
+Watch the value in the tempo displays (B/C).
 If the beat of the song is consistent, this value should settle down to a consistent value although it will probably move around by a little bit just due to normal variation in song and tapping.

 You can start again by waiting a few seconds.
-The count button will chance back to ‘Count’ from again you can start tapping out a completely different tempo.
-Or you can click the reset (J) button.
+The count button will chance back to ‘Click…’ from ‘Again’ and you can start tapping out a completely different tempo.

 Entering the tempo Manually

-You can enter the tempo manually by typing the measures per minute directly into the tempo display control (B) or by typing the beats per minute into the BPM control (I).
+You can enter the tempo manually by typing the measures per minute directly into the tempo display control (C) or by typing the beats per minute into the BPM control (B).

 The Meter Menu (C)